PaulVaucelle/TrackingPerf/README.md

 Look for the _RECO version or "Version-05_10_2022-AVF (Pour présentation TPS)" of TrackingPerf.cc (in plugins) on the history version of the repo.
 Finally, since some data is lost due to MINIAOD format, a comparison is made for the firsthit in the tracker between RECO and MINIAOD on the version of 16/11/2022.
++ Don't pay attention to the _MINIAOD since these files are a mix of RECO and MINIAOD have a high chanc eof crashing when running on MINIAOD files

 For people @IPHC that want access to the code: